 Best Areas and Fun Neighborhoods in Shinjuku

-Shinjuku, Tokyo is the area around Shinjuku Station, a large railway station with more than two million travelers a day.
+Shinjuku, Tokyo, is the area around Shinjuku Station, a large railway station with more than two million daily travelers.
 With its skyscrapers, department stores, entertainment, red-light district, and business offices, the city is one of the largest neighborhoods in the world.

 Shinjuku is the best neighborhood for sightseeing in the entire city due to the Shinjuku skyline, Japanese culture, exciting nightlife, and luxury hotel options.
 Most hotels offer all the amenities you need, or want, for a great night’s sleep.